John-Stanek/DroneRescue/labs/lab03_memory/README.md

 % ./image_processor
 ```

-Create a new `Image` class including the interface (image.h) and the implementation (image.cc).
-This image class should be able to do the following:
+Create a new `Image` class that includes both an interface (image.h) and abmplementation (image.cc).
+This image class should be able to load and save images.
+It should also give users the ability to edit images by setting pixel values.
+The following are constructors and methods that should be implemented to help reach this goal:
  * **Constructors**
    * `Image(width, height)` - Creates a "blank" image of a given width and height.
    * `Image(filename)` - Load an image from the hard drive if a string (or character array) is passed into the constructor.  **Hint:** Use stb_image (see image.cc in Lab03 above).